mlen108/djcroco/README.rst

     {{ obj.document.url }}

-Returns url of the file so document can be viewed directly.
+Returns url of the file (so document can be viewed directly).

 Dependencies
 ------------